SSPENELOPE/Weather-Dashboard/readme.md

 - The API-Key used is free and there is nothing special about using it, so dont get excited if your an API-Key Pirate!

-- Your geolocation is not appended to the previously viewed cities as this JS file is already long enough and is not a requirement of this project anyways.
-If you would like to add it to this page feel free to do so.
+- Your geolocation is not appended to the previously viewed cities as this JS file is already long enough and that is not a requirement of this project anyways.
+If you would like to add clone this repository and add it to this page, feel free to do so.
+I do however plan on adding that feature later on when I refactor this page using a different language.

 ![alt text](./assets/images/application.screenshot.png)